-All teachers employed by the Local Authority working at Central Hub Brighton are paid in accordance with the statutory provisions of the School Teachers' Pay and Conditions Document as updated from time to time.
+All teachers employed by the Local Authority are paid in accordance with the statutory provisions of the School Teachers' Pay and Conditions Document as updated from time to time.

 All pay-related decisions are made taking full account of the Authority's/Children's Services' priorities and teachers and unions have been consulted on this policy.
 All pay related decisions are taken in compliance with relevant legislation as outlined in the introduction to this policy.